dh2nguyen/Quadrant-Slope-Index-QSI-/README.md

 # Quadrant-Slope-Index-QSI
 The R Script for automating the calculations and graphing for the QSI algorithm.

+Note: These instructions are best viewed in a plain text reader.

 ### Start of ReadMe Info

                  ###### Quadrant Slope Index (QSI) Algorithm #####